What is Career Development? (Something you will be doing on and off throughout your life.)

 Nancy Treser-Osgood, Senior Director of Alumni Relations, and Brad Tharpe, Director of Career Services, present the resources for identifying Pitzer alumni and discuss the best techniques to utilize when networking with the Pitzer community.
 View webinar.

-2. Career Assessments (MBTI and Strong Interest Inventory) with a Career Counselor:
+2. Career Assessments (MBTI, Strong Interest Inventory and CliftonStrengths) with a Career Counselor:

 Make an appointment through Handshake or call the Career Services office (909) 621-8519.
 Follow Alumni Registration instructions